JobtechSwe/myskills-api/infrastructure/travis/README.md

 The Travis configuration consists of 3 stages:

 - test
-- build
+- integration-test
-- deploy
+- release

 ### Test

 - It uses node as the language, will install node based on your .nvmrc file and it has cache configured for npm.
 - It runs everytime unaffected by any condition

+### Integration-tests

+- It runs everytime unaffected by any condition
+- Starts the application with the docker-compose.test.yml and runs integration tests

-### Build
+### Release

-- It uses ruby as the default language, it will skip installing any dependencies, activates Docker and with run the docker build + push commands based on the branch
-- It runs if the commit branch is master and not a pull request or if the commit is a tag
+- It runs if the commit branch is master and not a pull request
+- Creates changelog
+- Creates a new github release based on semantic commit messages
-- Based on the above on the master branch we push the tag `latest` to Dockerhub and for a tag we push both the tag (for example `v1.1.0`) and another tag (`latest-tag-release`)
+- Based on the above on the master branch we push the tag `latest` and a new version tag based on semantic commits to Docker Hub

-### Deploy

 - It uses ruby as the default language, it will install the openshift client and add it to the path
-- It runs if the commit branch is master and not a pull request or if the commit is a tag
-- Based on the above on the master branch it deploy the ci app and on for tags it deploys the test app
+- Based on the above on the master branch it deploy the ci app

 ## <b>How to do things</b>